 I highly recommend using a Cuisinart food processor!
 My mom has had hers from almost 40 years and it still works great.
 I have had one for 11 years and it is such an asset to my kitchen!
 Check the link below, this is the kind I have.

 Add the olive oil in the top of the food processor slowly as you process the ingredients.
 This may take 2-3 minutes, but you want to process it until smooth and add enough olive oil to make it the right consistency.
-Top with olive oil and paprika and serve with fresh, warm pita bread.
+Top with olive oil and ground paprika and serve with fresh, warm pita bread.
 Enjoy!

 Shop kitchen products used in this recipe!